makerdao/pymaker/README.md

  * Asynchronous submission of simultaneous transactions often doesn't work on third-party node providers because RPC calls to `parity_nextNonce` and `getTransactionCount` are inappropriately proxied, cached, or just plain not supported.
 To remedy this, a serial-incrementing nonce is used for these providers' URLs.
-The downside to a serial- incrementing nonce is that transactions for the same account from another wallet or keeper will bring the next nonce out-of-alignment, and the application using `pymaker` will need to be restarted to recover.
+The downside to a serial- incrementing nonce is that transactions submitted for the same account from another wallet or keeper will bring the next nonce out-of-alignment, causing transaction failures or unexpected replacements.
+To work around this, stop the application, wait for pending transactions for the account to be mined, and then restart the application.
  * Recovery of pending transactions does not work on certain third-party node providers.